+THE MODERN FAMILY COURT JUDGE

+KNOWLEDGE, QUALITIES & SKILLS FOR SUCCESS

+ALL THE CONTRACT OF A DECEMBER OF A DECEMBER

+ENDORSED BL

+林林

+Ŕ

+L·s

 THE MODERN FAMILY COURT JUDGE: KNOWLEDGE, QUALITIES & SKILLS FOR SUCCESS

-NATALIE ANNE KNOWLTON

-Director, Honoring Families Initiative
+NATALIE ANNE KNOWLTON Director, Honoring Families Initiative

-October 2014
+October 2014 (Revised May 2015)

 For reprint permission, please contact IAALS.
 Copyright © 2014 IAALS, the Institute for the Advancement of the American Legal System All rights reserved.

-IAALS-Institute for the Advancement of the American Legal System John Moye Hall, 2060 South Gaylord Way, Denver, CO 80208 Phone: 303-871-6600 http://iaals.du.edu

-IAALS, the Institute for the Advancement of the American Legal System, is a national independent research center at the University of Denver dedicated to continuous improvement of the process and culture of the civil justice system.
-By leveraging a unique blend of empirical and legal research, innovative solutions, broad-based collaboration, communications, and ongoing measurement in strategically selected, high-impact areas, IAALS is empowering others with the knowledge, models, and will to advance a more accessible, efficient, and accountable civil justice system.

-Rebecca Love Kourlis Executive Director

-Janice B. Davidson Senior Advisor

-Natalie Anne Knowlton Director, Honoring Families Initiative

-Janet L. Drobinske Legal Assistant, Honoring Families Initiative
+IAALS-Institute for the Advancement of the American Legal System John Moye Hall, 2060 South Gaylord Way, Denver, CO 80208 Phone: 303-871-6600 http://iaals.du.edu IAALS, the Institute for the Advancement of the American Legal System, is a national, independent research center at the University of Denver dedicated to facilitating continuous improvement and advancing excellence in the American legal system.
+We are a "think tank" that goes one step further-we are practical and solution-oriented.
+Our mission is to forge innovative solutions to problems in our system in collaboration with the best minds in the country.
+By leveraging a unique blend of empirical and legal research, innovative solutions, broadbased collaboration, communications, and ongoing measurement in strategically selected, high-impact areas, IAALS is empowering others with the knowledge, models, and will to advance a more accessible, efficient, and accountable American legal system.
+Rebecca Love Kourlis Executive Director Janice B. Davidson Senior Advisor Natalie Anne Knowlton Director, Honoring Families Initiative Janet L. Drobinske Legal Assistant, Honoring Families Initiative

 The mission of the Honoring Families Initiative is to develop and promulgate evidence-informed processes and options for families involved in divorce, separation or parental responsibility cases that promote better outcomes for children and that provide greater accessibility, efficiency, and fairness for all parties, including those without counsel.

 ACKNOWLEDGEMENTS

 IAALS-and in particular, Hon.
 Rebecca Love Kourlis (Ret.), Hon.
 Janice B. Davidson (Ret.), and Natalie Anne Knowlton-would like to extend sincere thanks to The Modern Family Court Judge Working Group members:

 - Roberta S. Batley

 - Barbara A. Babb

 - Hon.
 Janice M. Rosa (Ret.)

 - Melinda Taylor

 Thanks also to the National Council of Juvenile and Family Court Judges:

-- Maureen Sheeran - Eryn Jane Branch
+- Maureen Sheeran

+- Eryn Jane Branch

 And to the National Judicial College: